NomicFoundation/hardhat-website/CONTRIBUTING.md

 ## Editing content

-The website's content is located in the [`src/content`](./src/content) directory, and written in Markdown and MDX (no Markdoc).
+The website's content is located in the [`src/content`](./src/content) directory, and written in GitHub Flavored Markdown in MDX files.

 You don't need to learn about Starlight to be able to edit the content.

-### When to use MDX?

-Most pages shold be written in Markdown, but if you want to use any of these features you should use MDX instead:
+### Using Astro components in MDX files

+In MDX you can use an Astro component by importing it right below the frontmatter and then using it inline.

+You can use:

 - Our custom MDX components:
   - `@hh/Install.astro`: Which shows how to install npm packages with the different package managers (e.g. `pnpm add --save-dev foo`)